-After clustering all our research insights, we discovered these six major issues:
+After clustering all our research insights, we discovered these five major issues:

 Customers couldn’t easily find a way to contact us

-We exposed our business structure to visitors through our two content tiers
+We exposed our business structure to visitors through our content

 Our single-page approach damaged the efforts of our SEO team

-In preparation for an ideation workshop, we’ve sorted all our learnings into themes and framed them as How Might We (HMW) questions.
-They helped us make sense of the research and kickstarted the upcoming ideation phase.
+In preparation for an ideation workshop, we’ve sorted all our learnings into themes and created How Might We (HMW) questions.
+They helped us make sense of the research and kickstarted the ideation.

 Testing various support models

-After watching many users struggle to browse through our FAQs, I wondered whether a search-driven model was better suited for us.
-I shared some sketches with the team, but everyone raised the same concern — it’s been tried before, with little success.
-Previous usability testing reports I looked through led me to believe the experience was not the problem, but rather the implementation of it.
+After watching many users struggle to browse through our FAQs, I wondered whether a search-driven model was the way to go.
+I shared sketches with the team, but everyone was convinced it wouldn’t work because it’s been tried before.
+Previous usability testing reports led me to believe the implementation was the problem, not the experience.

-This was a stumbling block that I could only remove with evidence, so I ran a usability testing session, watching customers use various help models from other companies.
-We’ve learned that search-based support models are the most effective as long as the search functionality is performing well technically, so this confirmed my hypothesis.
+This stumbling block could only be removed with evidence, so I ran a session watching customers use various help models from other companies.
+We’ve learned that search-based support models are indeed the most effective as long as the search functionality is solid.

 Testing our own prototypes

-Hence, the new Help & Support model had to allow customers to help themselves as much as possible.
+The strategy for the new Help & Support model was to let customers help themselves and, provided that fails, to contact us.
 Among others, we:

 - removed the confusing categories from the landing page

-- improved our SEO performance, so customers could find what they were looking for faster
+- improved our SEO to allow customers to find content faster

-- placed contact options strategically so that customers would easily find them after self-serving.
+- placed contact options strategically so that customers could find them after self-serving

 British Gas uses a design system, so there was not a lot of wiggle room to be creative.
 However, the redesign required us to create a few new elements.
 Once tested, we were able to add them to the design system, to be used by the wider design team.